 While there is no known cure for myasthenia gravis (MG), there are many effective treatments.
 Spontaneous improvement and even remission, although uncommon, may occur without any specific therapy.
 However, as every case of MG is unique, you and your doctor will decide on a treatment plan for your specific needs.

 In preparation for your doctor's visit, you can review and bring a copy of the MG treatment guidelines with you.
 The MG treatment guidelines are the result of a three-year effort to develop agreement among an international group of MG experts on the use of various treatments for people with MG.
-These guidelines were developed with leadership from our Medical and Scientific Advisory Board members and published in the July 26, 2016 issue of Neurology, entitled the “International Consensus Guidance for Management of Myasthenia Gravis.”
+These guidelines were developed and updated with leadership from our Medical and Scientific Advisory Board members and re-published in the December 4, 2020 issue of Neurology, titled the "International Consensus Guidance for Management of Myasthenia Gravis Update 2020."
 This paper is a significant new resource for physicians caring for MG patients.
-To view the webinar on MG Treatment Guidelines, please click here.
+To read the latest update, VISIT HERE.
+To view the webinar on previous 2016 MG Treatment Guidelines, please click here.

 With treatment, you may expect to see modest to significant improvement in your strength, helping you lead a full life.
 New treatments continue to give hope to people with MG, their family and their caregivers.
 Information on available treatments is below.

 - Anti-acetylcholinesterase agents – Mestinon® (pyridiostigmine bromide)– allows acetylcholine to remain at the neuromuscular junction for a longer period, which in turn allows activation of more receptor sites, resulting in increased conductivity and muscle engagement.
 Mestinon® comes in two forms, fast-acting 60 mg tablets and long-lasting slow-release 180 mg capsules known as Timespan®, which delivers pyridiostigmine bromide over a 12-hour period.